-Facilities Planning Model - National Runs - Swimming Pools 2014 Relative Share
+Facilities Planning Model - National Runs - Swimming Pools 2014 Relative

-Share of water civicies by demand made relative to the National Average for this ron (1.14 som per visit per week).
-Data outputs shown thematically (colours) at either output area level or aggregated at 1km square (figure labels).
+Share Share of water civided by demand made relative to the National Average for this run (1.14 sqm per visit per week).
+Data outputs shown

-Spott England assumes no responsibility for the completeness, security and summery of the information contained on this mapireport.
-This information is taken from the Active Places Power website and its terms and storditions apply.
-14/7/2014 10.45
+Spot England assumes no responsibility for the compreheness, accuracy and currency of the information contained on this mapireport.
+This information is taken from the Active Places Power website and its terms and conditions apply 14/7/2014 10/45.

-- 3.163 Using the data available via the Facilities Planning Model, Sport England has provided comparisons with Leicestershire, with the East Midlands region and with England as a whole.
+- 3.151 Using the data available via the Facilities Planning Model, Sport England has provided comparisons with Leicestershire, with the East Midlands region and with England as a whole.
 The key findings from this comparison are given below. - The basic supply-demand balance shows that there is a surplus of supply compared with the demand in Rutland.
 There is also a slight surplus of swimming pool space in both Leicestershire as a whole and across the East Midlands.
 This is different from the national picture which suggests that there is more swimming demand than the total space available. - The rate of "satisfied demand" in Rutland is higher than across Leicestershire, the region or nationally (about 96% compared to 91% nationally and 94% in Leicestershire). - FPM estimates that the pools in Rutland provide for about 81% of the swimming visits.
 This is lower than the averages for the East Midlands region at 97%, but similar to the average across Leicestershire. - About 1.5% of the potential demand which is "unmet demand" is due to people living outside a 20 minute drive time to a pool.
 This is slightly higher than for East Midlands region and Leicestershire. - Most of the "unmet demand" is due to people who do not have access to a car and live more than 1.6 km from a pool. - In Rutland there is an average used capacity of the pools of around 36%, which is much lower than Leicestershire (at around 50%), the region at 62% and the national figure of 65%. - About 16% of the used capacity of the pools in Rutland is estimated to be from people living outside of the authority.
 This is similar to the situation to Leicestershire as a whole. - Rutland's resident's personal/relative share of swimming pool space is about twice the level of England as a whole, and much higher than either Leicestershire or the East Midlands region.

-- 3.164 The high level of swimming pool provision apparently available to the community in Rutland is in fact much more restricted as the only pool regularly available to the community on a pay and play basis is the Catmose pool in Oakham.
+- 3.152 The high level of swimming pool provision apparently available to the community in Rutland is in fact much more restricted as the only pool regularly available to the community on a pay and play basis is the Catmose pool in Oakham.
 The Uppingham Sports Centre pool has some availability on a pay and play basis, but only a limited number of hours at lunch time and in the evenings.
 The pool does however offer swimming lessons.
-The other pools in Rutland are either primarily available for club use only, or for registered members and/or are too small to act effectively as a community facility. - 3.165 The theoretical estimate of pool use produced by the FPM model is significantly lower than the actual expected throughput at Catmose, with the theoretical figure being around 8,500 visits less than being achieved by the pool.
+The other pools in Rutland are either primarily available for club use only, or for registered members and/or are too small to act effectively as a community facility. - 3.153 The theoretical estimate of pool use produced by the FPM model is significantly lower than the actual expected throughput at Catmose, with the theoretical figure being around 8,500 visits less than being achieved by the pool.
 The results of Sport England's Active People Survey 7 (2012/13) showing that swimming participation in Rutland is higher than the England average, at around 14.9%, may explain this result.